Bryce Brentz: New York Mets

 On February 20, 2018, Brentz was traded to the Pittsburgh Pirates in exchange for cash considerations.
 He was placed on outright waivers on March 24.
 He did not play for the Pirates organization, as on March 26, he was claimed off waivers by the New York Mets, and was outrighted to Triple-A on March 28.
 Overall during 2018, Brentz batted .263 in 57 minor league games.
 He declared free agency on October 5.

-Return to Boston
+Boston Red Sox (second stint)

-On December 23, 2018, Brentz signed a minor league deal to return to the Red Sox, and was assigned to Triple-A Pawtucket.
-He appeared in 95 games with Pawtucket during the 2019 season, batting .216 with 18 home runs and 50 RBIs.
+On December 23, 2018, Brentz signed a minor league deal to return to the Boston Red Sox, and was assigned to the Triple–A Pawtucket Red Sox.
+He appeared in 95 games with Pawtucket during the 2019 season, batting .216 with 18 home runs and 50 RBI.
+Brentz elected free agency following the season on November 4, 2019.

 Somerset Patriots

 On January 31, 2020, Brentz signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
 He did not play a game for the team due to the cancellation of the ALPB season because of the COVID-19 pandemic and became a free agent after the season.